dbadapt/id_factory/README.md

 combination.
 This id contains two parts,  the most significant bits of the identifier represent an integer that is incremented by 1 each time an id is generated on a node for a given namespace.
-The least significant bits represent the node on which the cluster is created.
+The least significant bits represent the cluster ode on which the identifier is created.
 Since it is guaranteed that the @@auto_increment_offset value must be unique for each node in the cluster, we use this value converted from base-1 to base-0 as our value for the LSB when creating our identifier.

 id_factory will work fine with any number of cluster nodes.
 The NODE_BITS value must be large enough to handle unique ids for all of the nodes.